emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has nice UI, feels modern, search shows results as you type. ✔️
 1. Site has built in subs for most content, allows you to upload your own and make adjustments. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
+1. Site does not have watch lists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️